 Before you get concerned that something is amiss, keep in mind we don’t believe there's anything abnormal about you or your period at all.
 In fact, the plain and simple answer is that there is no such thing as a “normal period.”

 To better understand your period’s comings and goings, you just need some more information about periods!

 It can’t be news that you are different from every other girl in the world.
 Your periods and menstrual cycles will be different too.
 Some of your friends feel it coming for days before they get it.
 Others are hardly aware they have it.
 Some might bleed for two days one month, and a week the next.
 In reality, most women don’t get their periods in exactly the same number of days after the last one.
 For teens, especially, there is a much broader definition of normal.
 Just as the age you begin to menstruate varies, so does the length of each period.
-A cycle can be as short as 21 days or as long as 35 days.
+A period cycle can be as short as 21 days or as long as 35 days.
 At some point, as you grow, your light and unpredictable cycle will settle into a recognizable pattern.
-You can even predict it with a period tracker.

 - Are 16 and haven’t gotten your period yet.

 - Get periods that last longer than seven days for three cycles.

 - Experience a dramatic change from your typical periods.